monero-oxide-logo

 Title

-Unintended, undocumented recovery of private keys/shares/nonces
+Unintended, undocumented recovery of private spend keys (or private spend key shares)

 Severity